muhme/joomla-branches-tester/README.md

 :point_right: When specifying a single test spec file,
               you can omit the `tests/System/integration/` path at the beginning.

-Test all `site` specs with Microsoft Edge in the branch 4.4-dev using a pattern:
+Test all `site` specs with Microsoft Edge in the branches Joomla 5.1, 5.2 and 5.3 using a pattern:
 ```
-scripts/test.sh 44 edge 'tests/System/integration/site/**/*.cy.{js,jsx,ts,tsx}'
+scripts/test.sh 51 52 53 edge 'tests/System/integration/site/**/*.cy.{js,jsx,ts,tsx}'
 ```

 To additional show `console.log` messages from Electron browser by setting environment variable: